How do I purchase a dog license?

 THERE ARE NO REFUNDS ON DOG LICENSES.

 1-Year Dog and Kennel Licenses can also be purchased on-line.
-Click the link on this page to 2019 Dog and Kennel Licenses New or Renewal.
+Click the link on this page for the 2020 Dog and Kennel Licenses New or Renewal.
 There is a $2 convenience fee charged if you purchase on-line.

 Dogs must be licensed by law, even if they never leave your property.